 But, hey, they were still a beautiful, inspiring mess!

 Sometimes our lives are filled with messy mistakes, failures and piles of rubble.
-But the thing about finding roses in rubble, you have to be looking for them.
+But the thing about finding roses in rubble, you have to look for them.
 Sometimes they’re hiding behind our fears, insecurities, anger and bitterness.
-But God can do the impossible & He’s rather good at bringing good out of impossibly challenging circumstances.
+But God can do the impossible and God is rather good at bringing good out of impossibly challenging circumstances.

 I know that God has grown roses out of my personal rubble in impossible-to-comprehend ways and those around me (especially my bed-fast quadriplegic Papa!)
-I’ve also met many living roses in rubble of conflict-zones who reflect the beauty of hope to shattered hearts and broken dreams around them.
+I’ve also met many inspiring roses living in the rubble of conflict zones who reflect the beauty of hope to shattered hearts and broken dreams around them.
 Their scarred blooms are filled with petals of faith, hope, peace and love as they exude the bitter-to-sweet scent of joy amidst suffering.

-If you are bogged down looking at the rubble around you.
-Heads up!
-Look around…the sun still rises & the sun still sets (keeping those Heavenly paintbrushes busy…) If God clothes the flowers of the field so beautifully, will He not take care of us?
+If you are bogged down looking at the rubble around you, Heads Up!
+Look around, the sun still rises and the sun still sets (keeping Heavenly paintbrushes busy.)
+If God clothes the flowers of the field so beautifully, will He not take care of us?
 Have faith…& COURAGE.

 It takes courage to be a rose when rubble surrounds you!

 “The Lord is my Light and my Salvation, whom shall I fear?
 The Lord is the strength of my life, of whom shall I be afraid?
 One thing I desire, and that I will seek after: to behold the beauty of the Lord and inquire in His temple.”
 Psalm 27:1&4